arberg/DragonManiaLegendsImageAnalyzer/README.md

 See example screenshots here: [newToSort/new/example/Screenshot_20170212-110139.png](https://github.com/arberg/DragonManiaLegendsImageAnalyzer/blob/master/newToSort/new/example/Screenshot_20170212-110139.png).
 For each card it extracts the top right element and compares it to a image-on-disk copy of the element.
 The image-on-disk are named by their content, so icons\1_fire.png is a fire element.
 The file which is the closest match is the element type the script detects.
 If the distance between the icons-files and the extracted image is to large (if the images differ too much), it is marked as unmatched (see imageSearch.sh: MAX_DISTANCE_IMAGES=1000).

 If something changes, it may be necessary to extract new icon-images.
 This can be done using `imageSearch.sh extract`.
+Note that icons for Rare chests differ from the rest, see folders `icons` and iconsRare`.

 The imageSearch.sh assumes images is already categories by names in chest-types as named by folders in `newToSort\todo`.
 See HowTo below.